ahmar46/Animated_social_icons/README.md

-### This is a cool looking animated tray of social icons,.
+### This is a cool looking animated tray of social icons.

 ### Technologies Used: HTML & CSS only.